The Battle of Fulford ... at York Racecourse

 The traditional battlefield location

-Twentieth century historians nearly always say that the battlefield was at ‘Gate Fulford’ and refer to the battle as the ‘Battle of Gate Fulford’.
+Nineteenth and twentieth century historians usually say that the battle was at ‘Gate Fulford’ and refer to it as the ‘Battle of Gate Fulford’.
 There is no supporting evidence and Gate Fulford did not exist at the time of the battle.
-The notion can be traced back to the towering Norman Conquest expert Augustus Freeman, who simply states: “On the spot known as Gate Fulford, about two miles from the city, the armies met.”
-Not for the first time, he is reporting speculation as fact.
+The notion can be traced back to Augustus Freeman, the renowned Norman Conquest scholar, who states without any supporting evidence: “On the spot known as Gate Fulford, about two miles from the city, the armies met.”
+Freeman’s towering reputation ensured that his battle narrative and his proposed battlefield location held sway for the next hundred years.
+To be fair, it does match some clues.

 Figure 1: DeVries's engagement scenario at Gate Fulford